 The controller shall inform the FDPIC if the controller intends to base his or her data transfers on contractual clauses or corporate binding rules (Article 6 para.
 3 DPA).
 The duty to provide information is also regarded as fulfilled if data is transferred on the basis of the (unchanged) template outsourcing agreement that have been drawn up by the FDPIC, and the FDPIC has been informed about that use by the controller (Article 6 para.
 3 ODPA).
+However, depending to the country, SCC may not be sufficient.

-21. What security obligations are imposed on personal data or PII owners/controllers and on processors, if any, in your jurisdiction?
+26. What security obligations are imposed on personal data or PII owners/controllers and on processors, if any, in your jurisdiction?